 Send files up to 4 GB with nothing to install; idea for sending rather than daily cloud usage.

 5 GB free, up to 50 GB paid.
 You can also share image “streams,” which other tools here lack.
-Not one-stop solution for the 21st century teacher, but if you’re tied into all things Apple and don’t need fancy features, you could do worse.
+Not a one-stop solution for the 21st-century teacher, but if you’re tied into all things Apple and don’t need fancy features, you could do worse.